jpmorganchase/salt-ds/.changeset/short-moons-tickle.md

 "@salt-ds/lab": minor
 ---

-Move Switch from lab to core
+Removed Switch from Lab and promoted it to Core.